Spoiler-Free Review of Hersheypark Halloween and Dark Nights: Is it Too Scary for Kids?

 About the Scare Zones

 There are three 'scare zones' in the park, which basically means you'll find some creepy fog, cool lighting effects and 'scare actors' dressed as various different creatures/ghouls who can leap out at you or just plain freak you out (don't worry, they can't touch you).
-Some of the scare zones are really well done, with bursts of fire above the gates and very entertaining character actors (some are even ready to pose for creepy photos with you).
+Some of the scare zones are really well done, with bursts of fire above the gates and very entertaining character actors (some are even ready to pose for creepy photos with you - don't miss the DECAYED BRIGADE at Midway of Misery).
 Dark Nights starts at 6pm, so before that time, you won't find anything truly scary in the park.
 These character actors don't wander around the entire park- scare zones means they are confined to those areas, so if you don't want to encounter them, don't go down there!
-Scare Zones are clearly marked with signs, too, and are detailed on the Hersheypark map.
+Scare Zones are clearly marked with signs, too, and are detailed on the Hersheypark app.
 Also good to note is that the scare zones are included with your general admission (whereas you need an additional ticket for Dark Nights).
+Follow the 'Avenue of the Afterlife' if you want to avoid scare areas completely.

 Is it Too Scary for Little Kids?

 Dark Nights is recommended for ages 13 and up, and I would agree with that (although, you know your kids best).
 But I know a lot of people are worried about bringing their kids under 12 to the park in general.
 When we visited, I did not encounter any of the scare actors outside of the scare zones.
-Founders Way was completely clear of them, actually, and there were none near Treatville.
+Founders Way was completely clear of them, actually, and there were none near Treatville (although close to it- the fog and the sign reading 'Fallout Zone' are what you'd want to avoid).
 I hear a lot of people asking why Hersheypark would do this kind of event when so many young kids love to visit the park for Halloween.
 From a mom's perspective, I don't think there is anything to worry about.
 Stay out of the scare zones for ultimate comfort, but overall, there was nothing there that I found terrifying for the littles.
 The park was still filled with all of the adorable and fun things that little kids love- from rides to games to their favorite characters.
 Hersheypark seemed to go for a more "thrilling" and "creepy" scary instead of bloody, gory or inappropriate.
 And another option is to purchase a "No Boo!" necklace.
 For $16 you can get a No Boo necklace that lights up.
 It's not a guarantee that you won't get jump-scared, but it helps!
 These aren't for wearing in the haunted house areas, either, just FYI.
 I actually bought one just because I thought it was cute.
-They will be great to wear for trick or treating at night!
+They will be great to wear for trick or treating at night in our own neighborhood!

 About Dark Nights